SurvivalElectronics/Blender-2.79-for-ARMv7/README.md

-# Blender 2.79 for ARMv7 devices.
+# Blender 2.79 for Linux ARMv7 devices.